 Aside from the ongoing review and consideration of the risk register, the Trustee uses the following tools to aid its understanding of the key climate-related risks to the Scheme.
-Where it is appropriate to do so, the Trustee distinguishes between transition and physical risks.
+Where it is appropriate to do so, the Trustee distinguishes between transition and physical risks, but more generally where climate-related risks are referred to, both transition and physical risks are included.

-- Delimate metrics as set out in the final section of this report, the Trustee reviews the total greenhouse gas emissions, carbon footprint and science-based target alignment of the Scheme's investment portfolios to understand which assets are not aligned with the latest climate science data necessary to meet the goals of the Paris Agreement.
-The Trustee will monitor this trend over time to understand decarbonisation progress. - Investment monitoring reports the Trustee receives ongoing monitoring reports from investment managers and external advisers to make them aware of emerging risks and the steps being taken to manage these risks. - Scenario analysis the Trustee uses the results of scenario analysis to understand which asset classes are most sensitive to different climate change scenarios.
-The summary of this analysis was included in the Strategy section of the report.
+- Climate metrics as set out in the final section of this report, the Trustee reviews the total greenhouse gas emissions, carbon footprint and science-based target alignment of the Scheme's investment portfolios to understand which assets are not aligned with the latest climate science data necessary to meet the goals of the Paris Agreement.
+The Trustee will monitor this trend over time to understand decarbonisation progress. - Investment monitoring reports the Trustee receives ongoing monitoring reports from investment managers and external advisers to make them aware of emerging risks and the steps being taken to manage these risks.